 On the other side of the Heath is Highgate Village where you’ll find pretty historic buildings, lovely Waterlow Park and Highgate Cemetery, the resting place of Karl Marx.

 Or, even closer to central London, pay a visit to Little Venice.
-This pretty canalside district has waterside cafes and pubs, houseboats and Regency villas and you can walk or take a narrowboat trip from here to Camden market.
+This pretty canalside district has waterside cafes and pubs, houseboats and Regency villas and you can walk or take a narrowboat trip from here to Camden Town.

 South London Villages